Integralist/integralist.co.uk/content/posts/multigrain-services.md

 ## A rose by any other name

 To me "mini services" isn't anything new, nor do I think it necessarily needs a new term to be applied to it.
-For me "mini services" are effectively just [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture) (Service Oriented Architecture).
+For me "mini services" are effectively just [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture) (Service Oriented Architecture), but done right.

+People complain about SOA and say it has lots of pain points that make it unusable.
+I disagree.
+From what I've read it simply comes down to designing your SOA correctly so that it has proper fault tolerance and resiliency.
+Not just throwing together some code, seeing certain dependencies break and then crying that SOA is rubbish 🤦‍♂️

 Although maybe a new services lexicon † _is_ useful, at least for giving a consistent and modern terminology to these concepts we collectively understand.